Mehwish722/Leaf-Images-with-Textural-Features-for-Classification/README.md

 # Leaf-Images-with-Texture-for-Classification
 This repository contains leaf images with texture for automated classification of hair care plants.
+The dataset in this repository is used in a research paper named as:

+AUTOMATED CLASSIFICATION OF HAIR CARE PLANTS USING GEOMETRICAL AND TEXTURAL FEATURES FROM LEAF IMAGES: A PATTERN RECOGNITION BASED APPROACH

 ## Leaf Classes Botanical Names